-Assigning the long term material attribute
+Assigning the long-term material attribute

-- In the streeview right-click on the material attribute Concrete and choose Select Assignments. - On the Options dialog choose Clear selection and click OK. - On the Clarify Assignment(s) to Act on dialog choose Analysis 1 and click OK. - From the selected features.
+- In the treeview right-click on the material attribute Concrete and choose Select Assignments. - On the Options dialog choose Clear selection and click OK. - On the Clarify Assignment(s) to Act on dialog choose Analysis 1 and click OK. - From the treeview drag and drop the material attribute Concrete long term onto the selected features.